-For my first tea review, I have unintentionally chosen a tea that blew me away.
-I say unintentionally because this was the first tea sample that I received as a part of my subscription to Global Tea Hut's monthly Tea and Tao Magazine.
-For a full descrition of Global Tea Hut and my moving experience visiting their headquarters in Miaoli, Taiwan, see my post here.
+Ruby Red 18 was the first tea sample that I received as a part of my subscription to Global Tea Hut‘s monthly Tea and Tao Magazine.
+For a full description of Global Tea Hut and my moving experience visiting their headquarters in Miaoli, Taiwan, see my post here.

 When I first started writing about the amazing tea in Taiwan, I hadn’t yet tried Ruby Red, Taiwan’s reputed black tea from Sun Moon Lake, and I focused solely on wulongs (oolongs), which dominate production in Taiwan.
 After somebody pointed out my omission, I admit that I still didn’t really have high expectations for Ruby Red.
 All of this changed the moment I had my first sip.

 The taste of Ruby Red is like nothing I’ve experienced in a tea before.
 So far, this is the first time that I have fallen in love with a tea the moment I tried it.
 Other fine Taiwanese teas, such as Oriental Beauty and Dong Ding, grew on me after a few sessions.

 The ability to identify flavors in tea (or beer, or wine) is an acquired skill, and one that I am still working on.
 In the past, I thought it must be somewhat psychological.
 For example, when I drink red wine, a drink I rarely consume, no matter which kind I try, it just tastes like…red wine.
 Cheaper ones taste grosser to me, and more expensive ones are smoother.
 After I read the labels, purporting things like “notes of figs and dried cherries accentuated with vanilla,” it’s a bit of a stretch, but I can actually pick up those flavors if I really try mentally.